← Back to 史記

 祿 忿

 Empress Lü wished to make Lü clan kings.
 She first established Emperor Xiaohui's rear palace son Qiang as the King of Huaiyang, son Buyi as the King of Changshan, son Shan as Lord Xiangcheng, son Zhao as Lord Zhi, son Wu as Lord Huguan.
 Empress Lü hinted to the ministers.
 The ministers requested to establish Lord Li Lü Tai as King Lü.
 Empress Lü permitted it.
 Marquis Kang of Jiancheng, Lü Shizhi, died.
 His heir committed crimes and was stripped of rank, so she established his younger brother Lü Lu as Marquis of Huling to continue the line.
 In the second year, the King of Changshan died.
 She made his younger brother, the Marquis of Xiangcheng, king of Changshan, changing his name to Yi.
-In the eleventh month, King Lü Tai passed.
-He was given the posthumous title King Su.
-Crown prince Jia was established to substitute as king.
-In the third year, there were no affairs.
+In the eleventh month, King Lü Tai died.
+He was given the posthumous title King Su, and Crown Prince Jia succeeded him as king.
+In the third year, nothing of note occurred.
 In the fourth year, she enfeoffed Lü Kui as Marquis of Linguang, Lü Ta as Marquis of Yu, Lü Gengshi as Marquis of Zhuiji, Lü Fen as Marquis of Lücheng, and also enfeoffed five chancellors as marquises.

 10